Daniel2369/myHotel_DevOps_MidTerm/readme.md

 # 🏨 Hotel Room Management System
-Welcome to the Hotel Room Management System !
-This project is a Python-based application designed to manage hotel rooms, track occupancy, and provide room details.
-It also includes a web interface and containerization using Docker for easy deployment.

-# Web Application

-# 🏨 Hotel Room Management System

 A simple hotel room management system built with **FastAPI** and **Jinja2** templates, Designed to demonstrate: